tc39/proposal-uuid/analysis/README.md

 ### Accidental `v1` Usage

+We consider **Hypothesis 2** confirmed.

+So far the top 10 projects which make use of `v1` UUIDs have been investigated and only one inevitable use case of `v1` UUIDs has been identified (https://github.com/sequelize/sequelize).
+We consider this amount of "accidental" `v1` UUID usage non-negligible.

-Pull-requests to remove `v1` UUIDs in favor of `v4` UUIDs for the most popular repos which made use of `v1` UUIDs have been sent and so far all of them have been accepted:
+Pull-requests to remove `v1` UUIDs in favor of `v4` UUIDs for some of the actively maintained repos which made use of `v1` UUIDs have been sent and so far all of them have been accepted:

 - https://github.com/storybookjs/storybook/pull/7397
 - https://github.com/TryGhost/Ghost/pull/10871